 - There is an expectation that each parent will encourage and/or force their child to comply with the parenting time schedule.
-However this should be balanced against the welfare of your children.
+A parent is still the “boss” of the child, so to speak.
+However, parents may need to balance this with the welfare of the children.

-- In order to sort this out, check-in with your child.
+- Along those lines, check-in with your child.
 Determine exactly what the objection is.
 See if you can help your child with it, make sure they’re safe, and still preserve visitation.

 Legal Issues: What if I Don’t Force Child to Visit?

-So what happens if you don’t force your child to visit the other parent?
-Please remember the following:
+So what happens if a parent doesn’t force a child to visit the other parent?
+Here are some issues to consider:

 - A Court order is being violated if one parent does not receive his or her parenting time.

-- You are exposed to criminal charges and a possible modification of custody if the other parent does not receive parenting time and the Court holds you in violation of the current Order.
-Therefore, you may want to motion the Court yourself.
+- The parent with the child is exposed to criminal charges and a possible modification of custody if the other parent does not receive parenting time and the Court holds the custodial parent at fault for this.

 - Mediation may be appropriate with the other parent.
 In addition, mediation is almost always required before proceeding in Court.

-- If that fails or is not appropriate, it may be time to bring a motion to modify custody or parenting time yourself if enforcement of the current schedule harms your child’s well-being.
+- If that fails or is not appropriate, it may be time for the custodial parent to bring a motion to modify custody or parenting time.
+If successful, this would create a new schedule which incorporated the child’s preferences.

 These situations are often very fact-intensive.
-If you’re in this situation and Court may be coming, I strongly advise retaining a family law attorney to advocate for you.
+If you’re in this situation and a court hearing may be imminent, I strongly advise retaining a family law attorney to advocate for you and your child(ren).